 Rive animation

 Rive is a real-time interactive design and animation tool by Rive Inc..
 Use the Rive editor to create vector based motion graphics that respond to different states and user inputs.
 Rive lets you create advanced timeline animations through animation mixing, interpolation and inverse-kinematics.
-Transition between animations using state machines.
+Transition between animations using State Machines.

 Rive editor